centre-for-virus-research/CVR-VBG-2023/docs/Transcriptomics.md

 trim_galore IFNb01.fastq >/dev/null 2>&1
 ```

-**Task**: Check the difference between raw data and trimmed data by (1) file size, (2) read number and (3) read quality.
+**Task 2**: Check the difference between raw data and trimmed data by (1) file size, (2) read number and (3) read quality.

 ###  3. Mapping RNA-Seq reads against a reference genome ###

 The next step is to align reads to the genome.
 The mapping output are BAM files which is a binary version of a SAM file.
 A SAM file (.sam) is a tab-delimited text file that contains sequence alignment data.
 This step is most time-consuming step.
 In this workshop, we will use **Hisat2** to map the reads to the reference genome, which is a mapping program specifically developed for RNA-Seq analysis.
-When doing this at home, remember to build the **Hisat2** index before you run the mapping, which I have already done for you.Now you can use it with the following Hisat2 command with the default setting:
+When doing this at home, remember to build the **Hisat2** index before you run the mapping, which I have already done for you.
+Now you can use it with the following **Hisat2** command with the default setting:

 ```
 genome='/home4/VBG_data/RNASeq/Human'